franzmondlichtmann/nixpkgs/doc/languages-frameworks/haskell.section.md

 are also exposed at the top level, so there is nothing haskell specific to installing and using them.

-All of these packages originally live in the `haskellPackages` package set and are re-exposed with a reduced dependency closure for convenience.
+All of these packages originally lived in the `haskellPackages` package set and are re-exposed with a reduced dependency closure for convenience.

 The `haskellPackages` set includes at least one version of every package from